psathyrella/partis/readme.md

 There are already lots of HMM compilers out there.
 Why do we need a new one?

 **HMMOC** Works well once you get it doing what you want, but the xml config files are very difficult to use.
-You need to include blocks of actual c++ code in the xml, So you are using an xml file as a text editor to write c++ code.
-This is suboptimal.
+You are in effect using an xml file as a text editor to write c++ code.
+We found this confusing.
-You then generate c++ code from this xml and compile it, and in practice auto-generated c++ is quite difficult to debug if anything goes wrong.
-Implementing the really big HMMs that we needed turned out not to be feasible.
+You then generate c++ source from this xml, and compile it.
+In practice auto-generated c++ is quite difficult to debug if anything goes wrong.
+Implementing the really big HMMs that we need turned out to be infeasible.

 **HMMER** works really well, and is super user friendly, but only does profile HMMS.